agubelu/discord-bot-template/README.md

 ### Isn't this a bit overkill?
 Depends.
 If you have to implement a single, simple command, practicality beats purity.

-But if you want your bot to have many commands with minimal effort, each one with a different amount of required parameters, and a self-updating help command, it is definitely worth it.
+But if you want your bot to have many commands with minimal effort, keeping everything organized and tidy, plus a self-updating help command, it is definitely worth it.
 Don't do spaghetti code.